-James Cole is a British racing driver who currently competes in the British Touring Car Championship.
-He made a BTCC debut in 2013, scoring one victory since then, in 2017 at Rockingham.
+James Cole is a British racing driver who competed in the British Touring Car Championship between 2013 and 2018, scoring one victory, in 2017 at Rockingham.

 Before starting a career in touring car racing, Cole was successful in open-wheel racing, spending a season in the FIA Formula Two Championship, finishing second in National Class of the British Formula 3 Championship and taking two titles in Formula Ford.